pointcarre-app/maths.pm/pms/dataviz2/session_2_a.md

 - The standard way to show the relationship between two continuous variables, each of which has its own axis

 #### Column + line (dual axis)
-- A chart which allows you to look at the relationship between two scaled axis.
-TAKE CARE: this axis is very easy to manipulate to show nothing or anything
+- A chart which allows you to look at the relationship between two scaled axes.
+TAKE CARE: this technique is very easy to manipulate to show nothing or anything

 #### Connected scatterplot
 - Usually used to show how the relationship between 2 variables has changed over time